BPI Certification

 The Interstate Renewable Energy Council (IREC) is a standard-setting and credentialing body that provides accreditation to individuals and organizations that provide high-quality job training in the building performance, energy efficiency, and renewable energy sectors.

 IREC Accreditations are five-year credentials that can only be earned by meeting requirements set by IREC Standard 01023.
-Just over 200 training programs in the U.S., along with 100 instructors, have earned IREC Accreditation.
+Only 21 organizations in the U.S. have earned IREC Accreditation.

 Specifically, IREC Accreditation requires applicants to demonstrate that their training programs:

-• cover a topic from a pre-approved list of IREC teaching topics, and
+• cover a topic from a pre-approved list of IREC teaching topics

 • comply with all other Credential Program policies outlined in the IREC Handbook